Melvin Ejim

-Melvin Obinna Ejim (born March 4, 1991) is a Nigerian-Canadian professional basketball player for Unicaja of the Liga ACB.
-He played college basketball for Iowa State University before playing professionally in Italy, Russia and Spain, as well as the NBA Development League.
+Melvin Obinna Ejim (born March 4, 1991) is a Nigerian-Canadian professional basketball player for Força Lleida of the Liga ACB.
+He played college basketball for the Iowa State Cyclones before playing professionally in Italy, Russia and Spain, as well as the NBA G League.

+Early life

+Ejim was born in Toronto, Ontario, to Nigerian parents.
+He started playing basketball in grade 7.
+Playing for a team in the Amateur Athletic Union after his first year of high school in Canada, Ejim began garnering interest from high school coaches at boarding schools in the United States.

 High school career

 Ejim attended St. Mary's Ryken High School in Leonardtown, Maryland, where he made the 2007 Provincial team before transferring to Brewster Academy in New Hampshire.
 In 2008–09, he averaged 12.3 points and 4.6 rebounds per game for Brewster.
 In his final year in 2009–10, he averaged 13.1 points, 7.5 rebounds, 3.0 steals and 2.5 assists per game, leading Brewster to a 34–4 record and a National Prep School championship.